 Lectures will introduce you to the key concepts and issues within each topic area, by explaining the concept, providing a theoretical context and most importantly, through the use of examples, showing the application of the concept to real industry experience.

 Tutorials may be offered to provide clarification and guidance on completing the various assessment tasks and addressing questions related to the topic of the week.
 You are encouraged to share their opinions and examples via class discussion.

 Overview of Learning Resources

-Various learning resources are available online through MyRMIT Studies\Blackboard.
+Various learning resources are available online through MyRMIT Studies\Canvas.
 In addition to topic notes; assessment details and a study schedule you may also be provided with links to relevant online information; readings; audio and video clips and communication tools to facilitate collaboration with your peers and to share information.

 Resources are also available online through RMIT Library databases and other facilities.
 If you require assistance with the RMIT library facilities contact the Business Liaison Librarian for your school.
 Contact details for Business Liaison Librarians are located online on the RMIT library website.

 Additional resources and/or sources to assist your learning will be identified by your course coordinator will be made available to you as required during the teaching period.